 The Loft Suite Domes are also a nice option for families or a group of three or four traveling together.
 They have the same amenities of the Suite Domes but with an added loft to sleep two more people.
 I enjoyed staying at EcoCamp and exploring the surrounding area.
 If the skies are clear it can be a great place for nighttime photography.
 I also hiked above the grounds to take a photo of EcoCamp from above.

 The food at EcoCamp is excellent.
 I would describe it as international-Patagonian fusion.
 It was unique, delicious and healthy.
 You could choose from several different items for each course.
 They were paired with our choice of a few wines from Chile and Argentina.
 Tables were set for small groups and divided up based on the activity we had chosen for the next day or the one we had done that day.
 So we would eat with other travelers who did the same activities, or those we would be sharing activities with the next day.
 It was a nice way to do it as we made lots of new friends.

 After dinners you can enjoy the common area dome with others.
 There is cozy seating and a small bar where the guests and guides trade stories from the day.
 Outside is a communal lounge space overlooking the valley and up-valley are incredible views of the Towers base we had just seen so close that day.

-This Patagonia lodge review was written by an AdventureSmith Explorations crew member.
-Read all AdventureSmith Expert Reviews for more trip reports.
-For dates, rates and booking information at EcoCamp, see Patagonia Wildlife Safari or Torres del Paine Trek, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.
+This Patagonia tour and lodge review was written by an AdventureSmith Explorations crew member.
+Read all AdventureSmith Reviews for more reviews from our team and travelers, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.